vedha-22/Invisibility_cloak/README.md

 ## Configuration

-Before running the Invisibility Clock, make sure to replace the placeholder DB connection URL with your actual MongoDB Compass connection URL.
+Before running the Invisibility Cloak, make sure to replace the placeholder DB connection URL with your actual MongoDB Compass connection URL.

 ```python
 # Replace this line with your MongoDB Compass connection URL